 From Salesforce Marketing Cloud Email Studio to your data warehouse: An easier solution

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Salesforce Marketing Cloud Email Studio with Google Data Studio.
-With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.